Garcia-Hensley-Nichols-NLP-project/GHN-NLP-project/README.md

 **Preparation Files:**

-- prepare.ipynb, testing of prepare.py
+- prepare.ipynb: Contains instructions for preparing the data and testing the prepare.py module.
-- prepare.py, prepares the readme's for exploration and modeling
+- prepare.py: Contains functions used for preparing the readme's for exploration and modeling.
+- preprocessing.py: Contains functions used for preprocessing data for exploration and modeling such as splitting data.

 **Steps Taken:**

-All data is prepared for natural language processing by:
+- Now begins the challenge of quantizing communications in the english lanuage.
+NLP attempts to do just that by utilizing cutting edge computational power.
+Common parsing techniques are used on the original corpus collected from GitHub.
+- In this project, the contents of an individual `README.md` are treated as a document.
+Each document is changed to all lower case letters, has punctuation removed, is tokenized, and has stop-words removed as a function of basic cleaning.
+Below are all the steps in preparing the data:
   - lowering the case of all words
   - removing punctuation
   - tokenization
   - removing stop words
   - column name changed
   - languages other than top 3 consolidated to 'other'

-Additional preparations include:
+- The top 3 programming languages are Python, C++, and JavaScript which are each given their own classification class.

-- stemming
+- Further preprocessing includes stemming and lemmetization.
-- lemmatization
+- Column names are changed for convenience and all languages other than the top 3 are consolidated into the category 'other'.
+- The tidied strings are returned in a single Pandas dataframe.

 </details>